jpritikin/coach/content/docs/me/psychoactive/_index.md

 You might start with 20 mg each of Δ8-THC and CBD.

 The euphoria induced by cannabis is both a benefit and a potential limitation.
-While euphoria may be appealing to beginners, the greater art is in exploring a fuller spectrum 🌈 of emotion.
+While euphoria may be appealing to beginners, the greater art is in taking more of an active role in shaping the experience.
 Once comfortable with cannabis, I suggest exploring serotonergic psychedelics.

 ### Serotonin